Blog

 What charts do professional traders use?

 While no chart type is a true jack-of-all-traders. professionals tend to use candlestick charts in most situations.
-They are highly readable and offer a quick insight into key information about an asset including price and price changes, trends, the relationship between open and close, and much more.
+They are highly readable and offer a quick insight into key information about an asset including price changes, price trends, the relationship between open and close, and much more.

 Where to Invest $1,000 Right Now?